makerdao/mips/MIP55/MIP55c3-Subproposals/MIP55c3-SP17.md

 ## Sentence Summary

-This subproposal aims to allocate 90,000 DAI to the Ambassador Program to cover work for the next 6 months.
+This subproposal aims to allocate 90,000 DAI to the Ambassador Program to cover work for the next six months.

 ## Paragraph Summary